 Students are provided supervised experiences in a counseling setting.
 Study is made of the duties and responsibilities of the counselor at work.

 Prerequisite: COUN 6376 with a grade of C or higher.

 Students participate in supervised experiences in a school counseling setting.
 Students study the duties and responsibilities of the school counselor at work.
 Two semesters of this course meets the 160-hour practicum required by TEA for students seeking school counselor certification.
 Credit: 3.

 COUN 7088.
 Special Topics in Coun Ed.
 1-3 Hours.

 COUN 7089.
 Independent Study in Counselor Education.
 1-3 Hours.

 This course will provide the doctoral student an opportunity to engage in detailed and in-depth study of a program or problem in counselor supervision.
-The student will work under the supervision of a doctoral faculty member and will be expected to produce a written product or presentation.
+The student works under the supervision of a doctoral faculty member and is expected to produce a written product or presentation.

 Prerequisite: Admission to doctoral program in counseling and approval of doctoral director.

 Doctoral studies are provided an orientation into counseling, topics of current interest to doctoral students, and the faculty and information regarding areas of study and research related to the doctoral program.
 This course may be repeated five times, for a maximum of six credits.
 Must make a B or better.

 Prerequisite: Admission to doctoral program in Counseling.